debops/debops/docs/dependency.rst

 :envvar:`elasticsearch__dependent_state`
   Optional.
-If not specified or ``present``, the configuration will be included in the :file:`/etc/elasticsearch/elasticsearch.yml` configuration file and stored as Ansible local fact. if ``absent``, the configuration will be removed from the generated configuration file.
+If not specified or ``present``, the configuration will be included in the :file:`/etc/elasticsearch/elasticsearch.yml` configuration file and stored as Ansible local fact.
+If ``absent``, the configuration will be removed from the generated configuration file.